Jihoon/Jihoon.github.io/_pages/about.md

 ## Background
 I received my doctorate in Engineering and Public Policy from Carnegie Mellon University (USA), where I investigated the behavioral aspects of the limited adoption of efficient technologies.
 I hold an MESc from Yale School of Forestry and Environmental Studies (USA) and an MS in electrical engineering from Seoul National University (Korea).
-I have ample industry experience as a senior researcher at LG Electronics and as a senior demand-side analyst at Efficiency 2.0, a start-up where I launched an online tool for home energy/carbon audit with my colleagues, which is adopted by multiple electric utilities nationwide.

 <!-- Like many other Jekyll-based GitHub Pages templates, academicpages makes you separate the website's content from its form.
 The content & metadata of your website are in structured markdown files, while various other files constitute the theme, specifying how to transform that content & metadata into HTML pages.
 You keep these various markdown (.md), YAML (.yml), HTML, and CSS files in a public GitHub repository.
 Each time you commit and push an update to the repository, the [GitHub pages](https://pages.github.com/) service creates static HTML pages based on these files, which are hosted on GitHub's servers free of charge. -->